-Since the Victorian State Election I have been tweeting 1 to 5 times daily and trying to produce one short article per week.
+Since the Victorian State Election I have been tweeting 1 to 5 times daily and trying to produce two short articles per week.
 These can be read on Gippsland News and Views or the last 5 below right.
 A list of posts is emailed on request at the end of each month.
 I am now (May 24) the endorsed candidate in Gippsland for the newly formed Renewable Energy Party in the Federal Election.
 I am now standing in the East Gippsland Shire Council Elections.
 All material on this campaign, previous campaigns and various submissions can be read on Global Warming Politics.
 I hope to have an election kit on this page in the next 2 weeks.

 I have been aware of the global warming problem for many years and have been a supporter of alternative energy for even longer.

 Since 1982 my owner built house was powered first by wind, then by wind and solar, and finally by solar alone.
 In the late 1990s I wrote several opinion pieces on the threat of global warming in a net column entitled “Mountain Echoes”.
 From the commencement of the Iraq war I was preoccupied with producing a monthly anti-war newsletter called the “Irregular Gippsland Peace News” which ran for more than 50 issues.

 The record breaking Arctic summer ice minimum in 2007 directed my attention back to global warming – the greatest challenge mankind has faced.
 The warming is occurring at a faster rate than predicted – along the lines of business as usual with the planet facing worst case scenarios.
 We appear to be in a climate emergency that few in the population, and even far fewer politicians, recognise.
 There is a huge gap between the science and the politics that is reinforced by the negative tactics of the fossil fuel lobby.
 The popular media seem at best uninterested, and at worst, hostile.